Skip to Content

 Scholarship

-My interests in digital history and economic history also guide my teaching interests.
-I have been crafting courses on the history of capitalism and property law since my pre-USC teaching experiences at the University of Chicago and Brown.
-Building on my research into the history of European liberalism, I am now moving to adding to the Department’s Founding Documents curriculum in constitutional history and the history of republicanism, both in the American founding era and especially in its British, continental European, and ancient roots.
+Within these I have developed a specialization in the history of business, political economy, capitalism, and monetary policy in the European and American contexts.
+This goes back to my pre-USC teaching experiences at the University of Chicago and Brown, where I taught courses like “Law, Liberty, and Property in European History”, “Prosperity and Poverty: The History, Politics, and Ethics of National Wealth”, and “The Emergence of Capitalism”.
+Building on my research into the history of European liberalism, I am now moving to adding to the Department’s Founding Documents (REACH Act) curriculum in constitutional history and the history of republicanism, both in the American founding era and especially in its British, continental European, and ancient roots.
+This begins with HIST 470: The History of American Constitutionalism.
+I have also developed a related course, HIST 467: The History of Republicanism and Constitutionalism in Europe, which explores similar themes in earlier periods – antiquity, Renaissance, and the Enlightenment.

 Challenge the conventional.
 Create the exceptional.
 No Limits.